ory/keto/README.md

 ### Examples

-The [ory/examples](https://github.com/ory/examples) repository contains numerous examples of setting up this project individually and together with other services from the ORY Ecosystem.
+The [ory/examples](https://github.com/ory/examples) repository contains numerous examples of setting up this project and combining it with other services from the ORY Ecosystem.

 ## Security